riazsaid/lighttn/README.md

 ## LightTN WordPress Site

-This folder is the standalone WordPress project for **LightTN**, initialized to mirror the working local setup used in `cpl`.
+This folder is the standalone WordPress project for **Light TN**, initialized to mirror the working local setup used in `cpl`.

 It includes: